 How quickly does it heal?

-If there is an infection involving the jawbone, the healing process is slow.
-Typically, radiographic examination is required after 9-12 months.
-Healing is assessed by comparing it with the original condition.
-Further monitoring may be required in the following years.
+If an infection involves the jawbone, healing is slow.
+Radiographic examination is typically required after 9-12 months.
+Healing is assessed by comparing it to the original condition.
+Further follow-up may be necessary in the following years.
 In rare cases, healing may not be satisfactory.
-In these cases, we will consider alternative approaches and discuss them with you so that we can resolve the situation in the most appropriate way.
-Please remember that regular check-ups and maintenance are important for the long-term success of any dental treatment.
+In these cases, alternative root canal treatment We will consider approaches and discuss them with you to ensure the most appropriate resolution of your situation.
+Please remember that regular checkups and maintenance are crucial for the long-term success of any dental treatment.